Linby: Transport

 Three railway lines once passed through Linby, with stations on two of them.
 The first was the Midland Railway (later part of the LMS) line from Nottingham to Mansfield and Worksop, closed to passengers on 12 October 1964 though partly retained as a freight route serving collieries at Annesley.
 In the 1990s this line was reopened to passengers in stages, the section through Linby in 1993, but Linby station did not reopen with it.

 The second line was the Great Northern Railway (later part of the LNER) route serving many of the same places as the Midland.
 It closed to passengers on 14 September 1931 but remained in use for freight until 25 March 1968.
 The Linby station on this line had closed long before, on 1 July 1916.

 The third line was the Great Central Railway (also later part of the LNER), the last main line ever built from the north of England to London, opened on 15 March 1899.
-The stretch through Linby (which crossed over both the other lines), closed completely on 5 September 1966, but there had never been a Linby station on this line.
+The stretch through Linby (which crossed over both the other lines), closed completely on 5 September 1966.